Consensys/verax-documentation/developer-guides/tutorials/from-a-schema-to-an-attestation.md

 You can reach out to us via our [**Discord server**](https://discord.gg/Sq4EmYdBEk).
 {% endhint %}

+## Introduction

 For this tutorial, we will aim to issue an attestation that the user has completed … the tutorial.
 To that end, we'll go with a basic Vite/React setup.

-The 5 steps of the tutorial are as follows:
+The 6 steps of the tutorial are as follows:

 1. Connect a wallet
 2. Instantiate the Verax SDK